 Like green tea, matcha comes from the Camellia sinensis plant.
-However, it is grown differently and has a unique nutrient profile.
+However, it’s grown differently and has a unique nutrient profile.

-Farmers grow matcha by covering their tea plants 20–30 days before harvest to avoid direct sunlight.
-This increases chlorophyll production, boosts the amino acid content and gives the plant a darker green hue.
+Farmers shade the plants used for matcha for most of the growth period.
+This lack of direct sunlight increases chlorophyll production, boosts the amino acid content, and gives the plant a darker green hue (

-Once the tea leaves are harvested, the stems and veins are removed and the leaves are ground up into a fine powder known as matcha.
+After harvesting the leaves, producers remove the stems and veins and grind the leaves into a fine powder.
+This is matcha.

-Here are 7 health benefits of matcha tea, all based on science.
+Here are 7 possible health benefits and advantages of consuming matcha.

 Matcha is rich in catechins, a class of plant compounds in tea that act as natural antioxidants.

-Antioxidants help stabilize harmful free radicals, which are compounds that can damage cells and cause chronic disease.
+Antioxidants help stabilize harmful free radicals, compounds that can damage cells and cause chronic disease.

-Including matcha in your diet could increase your antioxidant intake, which may help prevent cell damage and even lower your risk of several chronic diseases (3).
+Including matcha in your diet could increase your antioxidant intake, which may help prevent cell damage and lower your risk of several chronic diseases (

-Summary Matcha contains a concentrated amount of antioxidants, which may reduce cell damage and prevent chronic disease.
+Matcha contains antioxidants, which may reduce cell damage and prevent chronic disease.

 Some studies have found that matcha may help protect the health of your liver.

-Furthermore, an analysis of 15 studies found that drinking green tea was associated with a decreased risk of liver disease (6).
+A 2015 review of 15 studies found that drinking green tea was associated with a decreased risk of liver disease (

 Some research shows that several of the components in matcha could help enhance brain function.